ONLINE BSb DEGREE

 This BSB can prepare you to be a:

-According to the Bureau of Labor Statistics, job growth for logistician occupations is projected to be much faster as average between 2021 and 2031.
+According to the Bureau of Labor Statistics, job growth for management occupations is projected to be faster than average between 2021 and 2031.

 BLS projections are not specific to University of Phoenix students or graduates.

 Get career coaching, resumé building and interview prep, for life.
 While outside career advising can cost over $200 an hour, at University of Phoenix it’s built right into your degree at no added cost.